 It is a source of bio-available nutrients in an easy-to-digest form

 Its amino acid structure and high gelatin content makes it soothing and healing for the gut and enhances the absorption of nutrients from other foods as well”.
 (READ MORE).

 Bone broth is packed full of amino acids that improve memory function.
 Collagen in bone broth reduces inflammation.
 And it is unquestionably one of the best foods for focus.

 Coconut oil.
-I use it everyday for oil pulling to help my teeth stay strong and health.
+We use it everyday for oil pulling to help our teeth stay strong and healthy.
 But coconut oil is also one of the best foods for concentration.